pawelgrzybek/pawelgrzybek.com/content/posts/2017-06-28-using-webpack-with-gulpjs.md

 ---
 title: Using webpack with gulp.js
-description: Webpack is a module bundler for modern JavaScript apps.
+summary: Webpack is a module bundler for modern JavaScript apps.
 Gulp describes itself as a platform-agnostic task runner.
 Can they work together?
 Easily!
 Take a look.
 photo: 2017-06-28.jpg
 ---